marrow/WebCore/docs/source/core/GettingYAPWF.rst

 Getting the Source
 """"""""""""""""""

-Check out the latest code from the subversion repositories:
+Check out the latest code from the Github repository:

 .. code-block:: bash